 Department Civil and Environmental Engineering, University of Pittsburgh, USA, pir3@pitt.edu

 The year 2027 marks the 30th anniversary of Dr. Francesco Lanza di Scalea receiving his Ph.D.
-To commemorate three decades of pioneering contributions, we are pleased to host a special session celebrating his distinguished career.
+To celebrate three decades of pioneering contributions, we are pleased to host a special session celebrating his distinguished career.

 Dr. Lanza di Scalea is currently a Professor in the Department of Structural Engineering at the University of California, San Diego, where he directs the NDE and Structural Health Monitoring Laboratory.
 Over the last 30 years, he has developed novel testing and diagnostics technologies to assess the properties of materials and structures.
 His specialties include solid mechanics, structural dynamics, strain measurements, linear and nonlinear wave propagation, and many NDE methods applied to Health Monitoring, Non-Destructive Evaluation and Experimental Mechanics problems.
 He is a Fellow of ASA, ASNT, SEM and ASME, and the Associate Editor of several scholarly journals in the field.
 Many of his former students are now professors in various Universities worldwide.